zyqVizzzzz/three-indoor-map/README.md

-An indoor 3D map build by react.js and three.js.
+An indoor 3D map build by react, typescript and three.js.

 ## Try